Philosophy at Work

 Philosophy has a reputation problem among practitioners.
 It sounds like something you study, not something you use.
 Abstract.
 Detached.
 The kind of thing that lives in books and lecture halls, not in product roadmaps.

 This series is an attempt to use the best of that work.
 Each essay takes one thinker and asks what their ideas mean for people who design products today.
 No academic rigor.
 Practical reflection.
-New entries are added as I write them.
+New entries are added as we write them.

 In order